edwardguo64/cs411-final-project/doc/AdvancedQueries.md

 #### Explanation

 This query finds what symptoms each doctor has experience in treating by summing up the counts of each symptom in all of their appointments.
-The total time without indexing is 19.485.
-The total time for running with indexing on SoreThroat is 16.637 which is less than the time without indexing.
-This is because you are grouping together based on similar values of SoreThroat so it will be summed faster in the select statement.
-When indexing on the Patients height
+The total time without indexing is 26.446ms.
+The total time for running with indexing on SoreThroat is 24.191 which is less than the time without indexing.
+This is because similar values of SoreThroat are grouped together with indexing so that when the values are aggregated in the sum, the process is faster.
+However, when indexing on the Patients’ heights, the total time is 34.267ms which is greater than the original time.
+Since the height is not involved in any searching or aggregations, there is no benefit for indexing by height and it only adds an extra step, which increases the time.
+When indexing by both SoreThroat and Height, the total time is 22.239ms.
+The indexing improved the runtime since values that are aggregated at the end (SoreThroat), are grouped together which speeds up the process.

 ### Query 2 Indexing